adonai-reigns/ScriptureTips-WordpressPlugin/README.md

 # Share the Gospel with your Visitors!

-Simply place the shortcode [the_gospel_booklet] anywhere in your Wordpress website, and a digital booklet will appear that visitors can read and learn the basics of the gospel of Jesus Christ!
+Simply place the shortcode [the_gospel_booklet] anywhere in your Wordpress website, and a digital booklet will appear:

 ![My sheep hear my voice](/assets/the-gospel/cover-butterfly-front.jpg?raw=true)

+Let your visitors read and learn the basics of the gospel of Jesus Christ!